 Smith v.
-Berryhill, was granted the petition for certiorari by the Supreme Court on November 2, 2018 to determine “whether the Appeals Council’s decision to reject a disability claim on the ground that the claimant’s appeal was untimely is a ‘final decision’ subject to judicial review under Section 405(g).”
-The case will be argued in 2019.
+Berryhill, argued on March 18, 2019 before the Supreme Court to determine “whether the Appeals Council’s decision to reject a disability claim on the ground that the claimant’s appeal was untimely is a ‘final decision’ subject to judicial review under Section 405(g).”

 Biestek v.
 Berryhill, which will answer the question of whether a vocational expert’s (VE’s) testimony can constitute substantial evidence of “other work” at step five of sequential evaluation process when the VE fails to provide the underlying data on which that testimony is premised upon the applicant’s request.
 This case was argued on December 4, 2018.